jmrplens/Cloudflare-DNS-Updater/README.md

-# Dynamic DNS - CLoudflare
+# Dynamic DNS - Cloudflare
 Bash script to update IPv4 and IPv6 records in Cloudflare.
 Update with WAN or LAN IP.

 Based on this project: [DDNS-Cloudflare-Bash](https://github.com/fire1ce/DDNS-Cloudflare-Bash)